fabianmichael/kirby-meta/README.md

 **Alternative download methods:**

 You can also download this repository as ZIP or add the whole repo as a submodule.
+To run from source, you need to install the dependencies : `composer install`.

 ### Available configuration options